Nemocas/AbstractAlgebra.jl/docs/src/perm.md

 end
 ```

-# Permutations and Permutation groups
+# Permutations and Symmetric groups

 AbstractAlgebra.jl provides rudimentary native support for permutation groups (implemented in `src/generic/PermGroups.jl`).
 All functionality of permutations is accesible in the `Generic` submodule.

 Permutations are represented internally via vector of integers, wrapped in type `Perm{T}`, where `T<:Integer` carries the information on the type of elements of a permutation.
-Permutation groups are singleton parent objects of type `SymmetricGroup{T}` and are used mostly to store the length of a permutation, since it is not included in the permutation type.
+Symmetric groups are singleton parent objects of type `SymmetricGroup{T}` and are used mostly to store the length of a permutation, since it is not included in the permutation type.

-Permutation groups are created using the `SymmetricGroup` (inner) constructor.
+Symmetric groups are created using the `SymmetricGroup` (inner) constructor.

 Both `SymmetricGroup` and `Perm` and can be parametrized by any type `T<:Integer` .
 By default the parameter is the `Int`-type native to the systems architecture.